 In this guide, we will learn how to export the Point Cloud in a LAS file type from DroneDeploy into ArcGIS.

-LAS file int AutoCAD Civil 3D
+LAS file into AutoCAD Civil 3D

 Please review our guide to import the LAS file into AutoCAD Civil 3D here.

 - Select the Map you wish to import from the DroneDeploy dashboard.
 Select Export in the bottom left:

 Now that you have your data: